-1) As of December 31, 2023, Messrs.
+(1) In 2024, we implemented an employee stock ownership policy to increase the multiple of salary for holdings within a specific timeline for NEO's as: Tier 1, 5x; Tier 2, 3x; Tier 3, 2x.
+The stock ownership levels described are to be attained at the earlier of April 24, 2029, or 5 years after the impacted employee attains the relevant Tier status.
+As of December 31, 2024, Messrs.
 Antolik, Drahnak and Kochvar and Ms. Yesho meet the ownership guidelines.
-Mr. McComish was hired effective August 23, 2021, and has not yet acquired the 3X ownership guideline.
-Our guidelines limit the ability of the NEOs to liquidate only the number of the vesting restricted shares of Common Stock sufficient for paying current tax liabilities on the vesting shares, until the officer achieves the stock ownership guidelines.
+Mr. McComish was hired effective August 23, 2021, and has not yet acquired the 5X ownership, however, his required ownership holding is not effective until August 23, 2026.
+Our policy limits the ability of the NEOs to liquidate only the number of the vesting restricted shares of Common Stock sufficient for paying current tax liabilities on the vesting shares, until the officer achieves the stock ownership guidelines.